JavGVastro/VIENTO/Turbulence ISM/README.md

 **TL;DR:** In this folder we develop the relevant topics related to the ISM, particularly H II regions, which come from the hypothesis the ionized gas is [turbulent](<Turbulence.md>) .

 # Turbulence in the interstellar medium

+The following delves into the physical concepts  which allow the interstellar medium to be regarded as a turbulent fluid.

 ## Continuous-medium hypothesis

 The idea of treating the interstellar medium—and, in our particular case, ionized regions—from the standpoint of fluid mechanics comes from considering this medium under the **continuous-medium hypothesis**.
 This hypothesis is validated using the **Knudsen number** \citep{Knudsen1935}, defined as: